tomik-z-cech/PP5-Ohm-Azing-Components/README.md

 [Ohm-Azing Components Facebook Page](https://www.facebook.com/profile.php?id=61556654592935) was created in order to capture more online presence.
 The page will be used for adding posts to inform customers of newly arrived products and also competitions will be held.
 This will generate greater site foot-fall and generate greater income.
 Facebook and other social platform do provide easy, cheap and effortless way of advertisement.

 ## **5.2.
-Search Engine Optimisation (SEO)**
+Search Engine Optimization (SEO)**

 Key words within the **Ohm-Azing Components** business scope were researched same as description tags.
 [Wordtracker](https://www.wordtracker.com/) was used to ensure that both short-tail and long-tail keywords are included.
 Keywords such as 'electronic components', 'electronic kits' and 'electronic tools' aim to reach most of the market search and are within the business scope.
 Accurate item names are present in the product names and descriptions to appear at the top of Google searches.

 Files `sitemap.xml` and `robots.txt` were created to increase visibility of the site.
-These files are essential for SEO (Search Engine Optimisation).
+These files are essential for SEO (Search Engine Optimization).
 The `sitemap.xml` file was generated using XML Sitemap and included in the root folder of the project.
 A robots.txt file was created in the root folder to instruct search engine crawlers on how to access and crawl the site's pages.

 ---